Erics-Barbers/erics-barbers-docs/Decision Records/ADR 0006 - Use Next.js API Routes For Frontend Auth Cookies.md

 - protected frontend pages can be checked before rendering
 - frontend auth behavior is easier to centralize in route handlers

-Negative consequences:
+Negative consequences at the time of decision:

-- not all auth flows currently use the same route-handler pattern
+- not all auth flows used the same route-handler pattern
 - logout needs careful cookie forwarding
-- refresh-token flow is not fully wired yet
+- refresh-token flow was not fully wired yet
 - local development can be awkward with `secure: true` cookies

 ## Current Follow-Up Work